 proving very popular with families and from then until Revd Winterburn

 started his incumbancy, the services

 on the first Sundays in the month were sometimes All Age communions

 and other times non-eucharistic

-and from 1997 the instrumental group, now called the St James's
+and from 1997 the instrumental group, then called the St James's

-Players, have provided the music rather than the organ.
+Players, provided the music rather than the organ.